rhuangabrielsantos/rhuangabrielsantos/README.md

 I've been a developer for 3 years, I started as a back-end developer and today I'm transitioning to a front-end developer.
 I am passionate about new technologies.

-I currently work at [DB1 Global Software](https://www.db1.com.br/) as a Developer.
+I currently work at [DB1 Global Software](https://www.db1.com.br/) as a Front-End Developer.

 ## My Technologies